 Read the Child Protection Policy.

-Listen to or view the Protecting Today’s Child.
+Listen to or view the Protecting Today’s Child presentation.

 Complete the Confidential Screening Form.